-Flanders Poppy, Field Poppy
+Flanders Field Poppy, Shirley Poppy

 Mix seed with an equal amount of fine sand, then broadcast it where plants are to grow.
 For bloom from spring through summer, make successive sowings starting in early spring.
 In low and intermediate desert, plant in fall for outstanding early spring show.
 For cut flowers, pick when buds first show color.
 Remove seed capsules (old flower bases) weekly to prolong the bloom season.
 Notorious self-sower.

 Top-notch flower for cutting and drying.
 Grows to 2 ft. tall, with scanty, narrow leaves and 1–2...

 This Mediterranean native annual is widely grown for use as a fresh or dried cut flower.
 Grows to 1 1/...

 Looking part dandelion and part carrot, this large (to 3 ft.), coarse, weedy-looking plant is grown fo...